cltk/tibetan_pos_tdc/README.md

 # About

-Part of speech tagged text from the Tibetan in Digital Communication ([larkpie.net/tibetancorpus](http://larkpie.net/tibetancorpus/)).
+Part of speech tagged text from the Tibetan in Digital Communication project ([larkpie.net/tibetancorpus](http://larkpie.net/tibetancorpus/)).

-These trained texts include all three of the projects groups of corpora:
+These tagged texts include all three of the projects groups of corpora:

 > At present, the corpus consists of three distinct collections.
 First, there is the Classical corpus.